MaikKlein/maikklein.github.io/content/rustcpp.md

 This can drastically reduce compile times in certain cases, but it shifts work to the programmer.

+*Note*: Incremental compilation should be able to reduce build times without user intervention.

 ## Static polymorhism / static dispatch